 Log in to your Chase account and click any of your Ultimate Rewards-earning credit cards.

-Then, look for the “Ultimate Rewards Points” button to access your points.
-Please see the image below.
+Look for the “Ultimate Rewards Points” button, then click “Redeem” to access your points.

 If this is your first time combining Chase Ultimate Rewards Points, please continue reading for a step-by-step walkthrough.

-As a general rule of thumb, I suggest transferring all of your no-annual-fee (cash back) Chase Ultimate Rewards Points to your premium cards, so you can have the ability to move your points to travel partners, such as the World of Hyatt anytime.
+As a general rule of thumb, I suggest transferring all of your no-annual-fee (cash back) Chase Ultimate Rewards Points to your premium cards, so you can have the ability to move your Chase Ultimate Rewards Points to travel partners, such as Singapore Airlines KrisFlyer anytime.

-This transfer also significantly increases the worth of your Ultimate Rewards Points acquired from your no-annual-fee cards, making them more valuable.
+This transfer also significantly increases the worth of your Ultimate Rewards Points acquired from your no-annual-fee cards.

 What if my Personal and Business Credit Cards have Different Log-In Information?

-Before you can transfer your Chase Ultimate Rewards Points between your personal credit cards and business credit cards, you will need to merge your personal and business accounts.
+Before transferring your Chase Ultimate Rewards Points between your personal and business credit cards, you must merge your personal and business accounts.

 To do so, you can call Chase’s customer service using the phone number on the back of any of your Chase credit cards and request that your accounts be combined into one profile.

-“Can you link my personal and business accounts so I will only need one username and password?”
+“Can you link my personal and business accounts so I only need one username and password?”

 During the call, you will be required to provide your personal and business account information to verify your identity.
 After verification, the agent will then merge both accounts.